Chinese new year 2023, the year of the rabbit, Jan 22nd

-For the photographer, you will witness increased activity in the Chinese pagodas, especially on the eve of the first day.
-A notable place to be is Wat Phnom in the capital where crowds gather to see in the new year.
-A rich array of culture, incense sticks, candles, releasing birds for good luck & burning fake money for their ancestors can be witnessed.
+For the photographer, you will witness increased activity in the Chinese pagodas, easily identified with the Chinese writing and different style to that of the Khmer pagodas.
+Visitors peak on the eve of the first day.
+A notable place to be is Wat Phnom in the capital, Phnom Penh, where crowds gather to see in the new year.
+Here you will witness a rich array of culture, incense sticks, candles, releasing birds for good luck & the burning of fake money for their ancestors.

 Throughout the country there will be numerous dragon dance performances, the dragon being the symbol of China.
-The wealthy will hire a team of performers to bring good luck to their house.
+Wealthy families will hire a team of performers to dance outside their houses, bringing good luck, enjoyed by passers by, well worth a look.
 There are a few places in Phnom Penh with quite large performances, just keep your ears & eyes open.
-This also happens In the countryside but on a smaller scale, as the money is in the capital.
-Along with fire crackers, it’s great if you come upon this armed with your camera.
+These performances also happens In the countryside but on a smaller scale.
+Dancing dragons, along with fire crackers, it’s great if you stumble upon this, camera in hand.

 Other things to note.
 Increased visitors it the Angkor Wat complex, but unlike Songkran (Khmer new year), it does not affect our photography workshops.
-Also, many Chinese & Khmer will head to the coast in great numbers, which will inflate accommodation prices over the festive period.
+Also, many Chinese & Khmer will head to the coast in great numbers, notably Sihanoukville*, which will inflate accommodation prices.
+Expect beaches to be busy with mostly Chinese.

 We are expecting large numbers of Khmer, many have Chinese ancestors, here in Siem Reap.
 Many will come for an extended week / weekend to see the new roads and re-opening of pub street.
 Tourism remains low.
 Visitors to Angkor can expect the main temple, Angkor Wat, to be busy, other temples will probably be quiet.
 Expect traffic congestion early evening as locals return from Angkor.